 Enovity provided LEED and whole-building commissioning for the rebuild program.
 As a critical public safety facility, the hospital demanded a comprehensive and intensive commissioning effort.
 The scope therefore included commissioning of HVAC, building automation, lighting, domestic hot water, electrical distribution, emergency power, security/access controls, fire/life safety, medical gas, nurse call, pneumatic tube, and elevator controls systems.

 Following component and system-level commissioning, Enovity led the team to perform integrated systems tests in which we simulated a loss of utility power.
 These tests helped hospital staff verify that critical systems (including air conditioning, life safety, nurse call, and hospital IT) would continue to operate during a power loss.

 The new acute care tower opened for patients in May 2016, and earned a LEED Gold rating.
-Our commissioning team continues to support the hospital engineering staff during the occupancy phase, using trend analysis to fine-tune the central chiller plant operations.
+Our commissioning team supported the hospital engineering staff during the early occupancy phase, using trend analysis to fine-tune the central chiller plant operations.